DATA-BACKED GUIDE · UPDATED JULY 2026

 Does my dog need to be sedated for an ultrasound?

 Not always.
 Many dogs tolerate an abdominal scan awake, lying on their back with the area clipped.
 Sedation is more likely for anxious dogs, painful areas, or detailed scans that need the dog to stay perfectly still.
-Your vet will judge this on the day, and it does add a cost, so it is worth asking whether it is genuinely needed.
+Your vet will judge this on the day, and it does add a cost, so it is worth asking upfront whether it is genuinely needed.

 What is the difference between an ultrasound and an x-ray for my dog?

 An x-ray is a still image that is excellent for bone, the chest, and spotting large stones or obstructions.
 An ultrasound shows soft tissue and moving structures in real time, so it is better for looking at organ texture, the bladder wall, or a beating heart.
-Vets often use them together, with the x-ray first and the ultrasound to investigate anything unclear.
+Vets often use them together, with the x-ray first and the ultrasound used to investigate anything unclear.

 Will pet insurance cover a dog ultrasound?